 You won’t be able to withdraw money from your account once your bank receives the levy notice from the IRS.
-However, you may be able to stop the levy by negotiating a payment arrangement for your tax debt.
+However, you may be able to stop the levy by negotiating a payment arrangement for your tax liability.

 When Does the IRS Use a Bank Levy?

 The IRS will send you a bill and ask for payment before using a bank levy.
 You will probably receive several more IRS notices.
 If you don’t respond or pay your bill, the IRS may eventually send a Notice of Intent to Levy.